 – A Methods section detailing the theoretical or experimental methods used.

-– An Experimental section that should provide details of the experimental set-up and the methods used to obtain the results.
+– An Experimental section should provide details of the experimental set-up and the methods used to obtain the results.

 – A Results section that should clearly and concisely present the data, using figures and tables where appropriate.

 – A Discussion section that should describe the relationships and generalisations shown by the results and discuss the significance of the results, making comparisons with previously published work.
 (It may be appropriate to combine the Results and Discussion sections into a single section to improve clarity.)

-– A Conclusions section that should present one or more conclusions drawn from the results and subsequent discussion and should not duplicate the Abstract.
+– A Conclusions section should present one or more conclusions drawn from the results and subsequent discussion and should not duplicate the Abstract.

 – Acknowledgement (optional) of collaboration or preparation assistance may be included.
 Please note the source of funding for the research.

 – Nomenclature (optional).
 Papers with many symbols should have a nomenclature that defines all symbols with units, inserted above the references.
 If one is used, it must contain all the symbols used in the manuscript and the definitions should not be repeated in the text.
 In all cases, identify the symbols used if they are not widely recognised in the profession.
 Define acronyms in the text, not in the nomenclature.

 – References must be cited consecutively in the text using square brackets and collected together in a reference list at the end of the manuscript.